lambdaclass/concrete/README.md

 - No circular dependencies in modules
 - No macros
 - At the beginning we won't support local type inference at function level.
 We might add it in the future.
-- Integer type that overflows to bignum
+- Financials decimal type and bigint type as part of the standard library

 ## Table of Contents